gmontamat/gentun/README.md

 *"Parameter tuning is a dark art in machine learning, the optimal parameters of a model can depend on many scenarios."*
 ~ [XGBoost tutorial](https://xgboost.readthedocs.io/en/stable/tutorials/param_tuning.html) on Parameter Tuning

-*"[...]
-The number of possible network structures increases exponentially with the number of layers in the network, which inspires us to adopt the genetic algorithm to efficiently traverse this large search space."* ~ [Genetic CNN paper](https://arxiv.org/abs/1703.01513)
+*"The number of possible network structures increases exponentially with the number of layers in the network, which inspires us to adopt the genetic algorithm to efficiently traverse this large search space."* ~ [Genetic CNN paper](https://arxiv.org/abs/1703.01513)

 ## Installation